elitak/nixos-infect/README.md

 ## Hoster notes:
 ### Digital Ocean
-You mmay utilize Digital Ocean's "user data" mechanism (found in the Web UI or HTTP API), and supply to it the following example yaml stanzas:
+You may utilize Digital Ocean's "user data" mechanism (found in the Web UI or HTTP API), and supply to it the following example yaml stanzas:

 ```yaml